christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

       .Times(0);
 ```

-If some calls to the method are allowed, but the rest are not, just list all the
+If some calls to the target are allowed, but the rest are not, just list all the
 expected calls:

 ```cpp